gsoft-inc/wl-web-configs/docs/swc/default.md

 ## Features

-The shared configurations offered by this library includes the following features 👇
+The shared configurations offered by `@workleap/swc-configs` includes the following features 👇

 ### Language support